MadameMarine/Cysmu/README.md

 The Mini Player offers a simplified interface with the minimum informations and interactions :
  - Play and pause the music
  - Go to the next / previous track
- - See the title, ambum and artiste of the title being played
+ - See the title, ambum and artist of the title being played

 ### Playlist
-These are custom lists created by the user.
+These are customs lists created by the user.

 ##### Favorite
-A special playlist named **Favorite** permit to save user's favorate musics with an icon  ❤.
+A special playlist named **Favorite** allows to save the favorites song with an icon ❤.

 ##### Quick creation :zap:
-We will able to create a playlist  directly with the contextual menu for adding a track.
+We will able to create a playlist directly with the dialog for adding a track.

 ### Playback file
 This is a list with all the tracks to be played by the music player.